 Here at IBUSA, even when we are approached by a client who is currently suffering from ascites, we’ll usually like to understand “why” this is occurring so that we can give them a better idea of what kind of life insurance policies that they can currently qualify for as well as what “types” of life insurance policies they might be able to qualify for in the future.

 For sure is that even if you may someday be able to qualify for a traditional term or whole life insurance policy, it’s probably best to avoid applying for a term life insurance policy without a medical exam, because these “types” of polices can be a bit more difficult to qualify for particularly if you’ve been previously diagnosed with ascites.

 What kind of information will the insurance companies be interested in?

 Now since we’ve already covered the fact that individuals who are currently suffering from ascites won’t be able to qualify for a traditional term or whole life insurance policy, the only real questions that a life insurance company might have for you is:

 - Or why did you suffer from ascites?

-This way they can get a better understanding whether or not you will one day be “potentially” be able to qualify for a traditional life insurance policy or if you’ve simply been diagnosed with a pre-existing condition that will forever keep you from being able to qualify!
+This way, they can get a better understanding of whether or not you will one day be “potentially” be able to qualify for a traditional life insurance policy or if you’ve simply been diagnosed with a pre-existing condition that will forever keep you from being able to qualify!

 Now here is where…